Generalelite17/Stock-Price-Prediction/README.md

 Example output on dummy data:
 - **Accuracy:** ~73%

-Example Output on Real Data:
+**Example Output on Real Data:**
 - **Accuracy:** ~75%

-Confusion Matrix & Classification Report:
+- **Confusion Matrix & Classification Report:**
    - The confusion matrix and classification report are displayed both in the console and as a plot.
 For example, you might observe that:
-- The Down class has high recall (e.g., 0.75–0.99).
+      - **Down Class:** High recall (e.g., 0.75–0.99) indicates the model is effective at predicting downward movements.
-- The Up class shows very low recall (e.g., 0.00–0.14) and an F1-score near 0.
+      - **Up Class:** Low recall (e.g., 0.00–0.14) and a low F1-score suggest difficulty in correctly identifying upward movements.
-- This suggests that while overall accuracy is around 75%, the model is biased toward predicting the "Down" class.
+      - Overall, while the accuracy is approximately 75%, the model is biased toward predicting the "Down" class.

 Potential Issues:
 - **Class Imbalance:** The target distribution (e.g., 901 Down vs. 343 Up) can cause the model to favor the majority class, leading to poor performance for the "Up" class.